Natural Selection League

 (h) Players who have participated on teams which did not disband and concluded a season are not eligible to join teams still participating in a season.

 The intention of substitute players is to allow teams, that cannot field 6 players, the ability to play their matches.
 It is NOT to be used to bolster the skill of a team’s roster.

 (a) Substitute players must follow the player guidelines in Section 5.

 (b) Teams in Division 1 may substitute up to one (1) player, not from their roster for use during a match.
-Teams in any other division may substitute up to two (2) players.
+Teams in Division 2, 3, and 4 may substitute up to two (2) players.